MahakaleshwarTemple

 Mahakaleshwar Temple

-The temple is famous for the unique “Bhasma Aarti,” where Bhagwan Shiv is worshipped with sacred ash every morning.
-Originally, the ash used was from funeral pyres.
+The temple is renowned for its distinctive “Bhasma Aarti,” a ritual in which Bhagwan Shiv is worshipped with sacred ash each morning.
+Historically, the ash utilized in this ceremony was derived from funeral pyres.

 © HarGharPuja